Noel-FGC/BBCF-Improvement-Mod/USER_README.txt

 26-11-2025 -- version 3.110
 ===============================
 Features:
-- Added replay loading directly from database (+@subl)
+- Added replay loading directly from database (+@Tada)
-- Decoupled replay rewind so it doesn't need to be open to record checkpoints
+- Replay Rewind no longer need to have its window open to record frames to rewind to
 - Replay rewind window now is standalone and open automatically on replay start
+- Framde advantage window no longer needs the F1 window to stay open

 ===============================
 02-11-2025 -- version 3.101